 Eduvoice exclusive interview

-In the current scenario, the education system is going through so many changes and paradigm shifts which is leading to a lot of challenges for students and professors.
+In the present scenario, the education system is going through many changes and paradigm shifts, posing many challenges to students and professors.
 Dr. D.P.
-Sharma is an Indian IT Professor, Author, Scientist, and Orator.
-Dr. Sharma has been honored by numerous awards and laurels.
-He is the recipient of one of the highest civilian award ‘Sardar Patel Life Time Achievement International Award (Sardar Ratna) of the Sardar Patel Foundation, India, will help us understand these challenges and what can be plausible solutions to deal with them
+Sharma is an Indian IT professor, author, scientist, and speaker.
+Dr. Sharma has been honored with several awards and accolades.
+He is a recipient of The Sardar Patel Life Time Achievement International Award (Sardar Ratna), one of India’s highest civilian awards given by the Sardar Patel Foundation.

 Dr. D.P.
 Sharma